 Pin brushes look similar to brushes used by people.
 They are usually oval-shaped, with a loosely arranged set of bendable wires with pins on top.
 Pin brushes are the most commonly used type of brush, but often the least beneficial.
 They will pick up loose hair or finish and fluff a well-brushed coat, but provide little benefit to your pet.

 Pin brushes are best used as finishing touches to your grooming process.
 If you are uncertain of which brush is best to use, ask a pet care expert or veterinarian for assistance.

 Use a shampoo formulated specifically for dogs as these are specially mixed for dog’s skin quality.

-Avoid using human shampoos because these have too high of an acidity level for your dog’s skin and coat.
+Avoid using human shampoos because they have too high of an acidity level for your dog’s skin and coat.
 The pH balance of human skin is different from dogs, and shampoos made for us can dry out their skin and coat and cause irritation from scents and other chemicals.

 Human skin registers a five on the acid-alkaline spectrum, meaning that it is more acidic.
 Meanwhile, dogs have a seven, which is a neutral pH balance.
 If you were to use human shampoo, you could harm your dog’s skin and fur, leaving them vulnerable to viruses, parasites, dry and irritated skin.